Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - The psychopharmacology and physiology of substance use disorders

 You’ll have three hours to complete your exam.
-You can schedule it for the time and place that’s most convenient but you’ll have to take it at an approved testing site.
-Fortunately, there are sites all over Virginia including many around Washington, DC, as well as in Richmond, Fredericksburg, Roanoke, Abingdon, and Norfolk.
-The exam fee is $150.
+You can schedule it for the time and place that’s most convenient, but you’ll have to take it at an approved testing site.
+There are sites all over Virginia, including many around Washington, DC, as well as in Richmond, Fredericksburg, Roanoke, Abingdon, and Norfolk.
+The exam fee is approximately $150, though you should verify the current fee with NAADAC when you register.
 Prep materials can be found on the NAADAC’s test information webpage.

 It usually takes the Board two to four weeks to receive exam scores.
 Once they do, they’ll approve your CSAC certification status and mail you a copy of your certificate in about a week.
 At that point, you’ll be ready to carry out your new duties, helping people find hope in recovery.

-With a Master’s Degree and More Experience Comes Advanced Certification Options
+With a Master’s Degree and More Experience Comes Advanced Licensure Options

-After becoming a CSAC in Virginia, you can find new career opportunities by gaining experience, pursuing a master’s degree, and earning more advanced counseling credentials through the Board of Counseling.
+After becoming a CSAC in Virginia, you can find new career opportunities by gaining experience, pursuing a master’s degree, and earning more advanced credentials through the Board of Counseling.
+The CSAC is a certification that requires supervision, while these advanced credentials offer licensure for independent practice:

 - Licensed Substance Abuse Treatment Practitioner (LSATP).
-While LSATPs are trained to handle more complex cases, they can also operate their own independent practices.
-Becoming an LSATP might also be a good option if you want to pursue high-level administrative positions.
+The LSATP is a professional license (not just certification) that requires a master’s degree in substance use disorder counseling or a related field, additional supervised experience beyond the CSAC level, and passing the Master Addiction Counselor (MAC) exam.
+LSATPs are trained to handle more complex cases and can operate their own independent practices.
+Becoming an LSATP is also a good option if you want to pursue high-level administrative positions.

 Substance Abuse Counselor Jobs in Richmond, Norfolk, and Throughout Virginia